textpattern/textpattern.github.io/faqs/textpattern-basic-tutorial.md

 Go to the [Forms panel](https://docs.textpattern.io/administration/forms-panel).
 We're going to overwrite the 'default' and 'search_results' form templates, so if you want to keep the originals copy each of them and make new form templates to hold the backups.

-Load the 'default' form into the editor by clicking its link in the sidebar list.
+Load the 'default' form into the editor by selecting its link in the sidebar list.
 Replace the entire contents of the form with:

 ~~~ html
 <h2><txp:permlink><txp:title /></txp:permlink></h2>